Zanatticus/AudioJAK/README.md

 The Linux and HTTP server has fully functioning audio visualization/streaming of a static HDMI waveform sent by the Zedboard.
 This includes specialized handling of FFmpeg PUT requests, HLS GET requests, and Zedboard HDMI data upload PUT requests.

-## Lessons Learned from Design and Implementation
-We learned that it was extremely important to think about the integration of components early on in the design process.
-By planning early on how the integration may work, the actual integration takes less time and debugging.
-Communication plays a crucial role in this as with good communication, teammates will know exactly what to expect from each others’ components.
-It is also important to not save integration for later on in the project.
-Having integration between unfinished components earlier on in the design timeline, helps facilitate conversations as to how to improve individual components for the final implementation.
-Once a minimal product, with integration of individual components, is made it is much easier to later add features to it.

 ## Future Work
 A button interface for the audio player to select cursor positioning when cutting the audio file or selecting what section of the audio file to play.
 Using button interrupts, pause/play and fast forwarding could be implemented.